Python-PyQt/PyQt6-Docs/descriptions/QtCore/QDirIterator-c.rst

 .. literalinclude:: ../../../snippets/qtbase-src-corelib-doc-snippets-code-src_corelib_io_qdiriterator.py
     :lines: 67-72

-The :sip:ref:`~PyQt6.QtCore.QDirIterator.next` function returns the path to the next directory entry and advances the iterator.
-You can also call :sip:ref:`~PyQt6.QtCore.QDirIterator.filePath` to get the current file path without advancing the iterator.
+The :sip:ref:`~PyQt6.QtCore.QDirIterator.next` and :sip:ref:`~PyQt6.QtCore.QDirIterator.nextFileInfo` functions advance the iterator and return the path or the :sip:ref:`~PyQt6.QtCore.QFileInfo` of the next directory entry.
+You can also call :sip:ref:`~PyQt6.QtCore.QDirIterator.filePath` or :sip:ref:`~PyQt6.QtCore.QDirIterator.fileInfo` to get the current file path or :sip:ref:`~PyQt6.QtCore.QFileInfo` without first advancing the iterator.
 The :sip:ref:`~PyQt6.QtCore.QDirIterator.fileName` function returns only the name of the file, similar to how :sip:ref:`~PyQt6.QtCore.QDir.entryList` works.
-You can also call :sip:ref:`~PyQt6.QtCore.QDirIterator.fileInfo` to get a :sip:ref:`~PyQt6.QtCore.QFileInfo` for the current entry.

 Unlike Qt's container iterators, :sip:ref:`~PyQt6.QtCore.QDirIterator` is uni-directional (i.e., you cannot iterate directories in reverse order) and does not allow random access.